InoryS/COM3D2.AddYotogiSliderSE.Plugin/README.md

 # Installation

 Put the plugin dll inside your `BepInEx/plugins/` folder.
 If you were using the Sybaris version of the plugin, remove/uninstall it.

+If you have IMGUITranslationLoader installed, make a copy of `com3d2.addyotogisliderse.plugin.txt` and name it `com3d2.addyotogisliderse2.plugin.txt` inside the `IMGUITranslationLoader\IMGUIStrings` folder.